curder/laravel-docker/README.md

 docker run --rm curder/laravel-docker:8.2.22 php -v
 ```

+For Apple Silicon or other arm-based CPUs, use the `--platform linux/arm64` option.

 #### Use within your GitLab's pipelines.

 * [Run test suite and check codestyle](http://lorisleiva.com/using-gitlabs-pipeline-with-laravel/)